 The target population the Contractor will serve consists of individuals over the age of 18 with severe mental illness (SMI) in accordance with Welfare and Institutions Code (W& I) Code Section 5600.3.
 To qualify for MHSA AACT services, the severe mental illness must be causing behavioral functioning that interferes substantially with areas specified in this regulation.
 This section further states that to qualify for services, a person must have a mental disorder as identified in the most recent edition of the DSM-V and ICD-10.
-Individuals with Medi-Cal eligibility will meet medical necessity standards identified in the California Code of Regulations, Title 9, Section 1830.205,

-Page 13 of 77 Exhibit A edule of Services and Medical Necessity Criteria for Specialty Mental Health Plan Reimbursement of Specialty Mental Health Services.
+Individuals with Medi-Cal eligibility will meet medical necessity standards identified in the California Code of Regulations, Title 9, Section 1830.205, and Medical Necessity Criteria for Specialty Mental Health Plan Reimbursement of Specialty Mental Health Services.